 - Shockwave therapy - a non-invasive treatment.
-A probe directs high energy soundwaves to the problem area to stimulate and speed up the healing process with the maximum benefits felt after 6-8 weeks.
+A probe directs high energy sound waves to the problem area to stimulate and speed up the healing process with the maximum benefits felt after six to eight weeks.
 On average, this treatment is once a week for four weeks.
-Especially recommended for Plantar Fascilitis and Achilles’ Tendinopathy.
+Especially recommended for Plantar Fasciitis and Achilles’ Tendinopathy.

 - Platelet-Rich Plasma injection - a sample of blood is taken from the patient and put through a centrifuge.
 The platelets and growth factors are injected into the heel to promote healing in injured tissue

 - Steroid injection - a short-term remedy to reduce inflammation and pain

 The aim of the clinic is to provide a personalised approach to treating these common conditions that can greatly affect quality of life.
 Whether you are an athlete or live a more sedentary life-style we aim to return to you to your previous level of activity as quickly as possible.

 Consultant Podiatric Surgeon, Mr Deepak Pabari is part of the heel pain clinic team.
 He has extensive experience in treating foot and ankle conditions.

 Book an appointment